800 General Personnel

 C. All full-time personnel, including faculty, shall be required to devote a minimum of 37.5 hours per week to MTSU, and shall maintain appropriate office hours as determined by the President.
 The President is authorized to use flexibility, as appropriate, in determining the structure of the workweek for faculty to recognize variations from traditional instructional formats such as is afforded by online instruction, distance education, or other unique methods of instructional delivery.
 Calculation of the 37.5-hour week shall follow such standards as put in place by the President.

-D. Within the requirement of a minimum of 37.5 hours per week, faculty shall be required to carry a full teaching load, which shall be fifteen (15) credit hours, or the equivalent per term, for undergraduate courses, twelve (12) credit hours, or the equivalent, per term for graduate courses, two hundred twenty-five (225) non-credit contact hours, or the equivalent per term.
-All equivalent teaching load activities shall be subject to prior review and approval by the President.
+D. Within the requirement of a minimum of 37.5 hours per week, faculty shall be required to carry a full workload, which shall be fifteen (15) workload units (WU) per term or two hundred twenty-five (225) non-credit contact hours, or the equivalent per term.
+All equivalent teaching load activities shall be subject to prior review and approval by the Provost.